Skip to main content

 {name:"foo",elem:2}

-and the second subquery operators on the input value 3 with the variable name set to "bar", emitting
+and the second subquery operates on the input value 3 with the variable name set to "bar", emitting

 {name:"bar",elem:3}